-More than 45 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus broadcasts and publications, performing arts, and more.
+More than 40 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus broadcasts and publications, performing arts, and more.

-Forming a network around the world, more than 45,000 Springfield College alumni live in most US states and many countries.
+Forming a network around the world, more than 45,000 Springfield College alumni live in most states and many countries.

-The per-credit-hour cost for graduate students is $1,017.
-Housing costs range from $6,600–$10,160.
-Meal plans vary, and there are many options to choose from.
+The per-credit-hour cost for graduate students is $1,073.
+Housing costs range from $9,570–$14,400 per academic year.
+Meal plans vary, and there are many options from which to choose.